-Mentoring is one of the most effective methods of promoting student success within higher education, making it an invaluable tool.
-Offering a portion of your time as a mentor gives you an opportunity to be part of this exciting offer.
+Mentoring is known to be one of the most effective methods of promoting student success within Higher Education.
+Sharing your experience by offering a portion of your time as a mentor is an opportunity to be part of this success.

 "A great mentor has a knack for making us think we are better than we think we are.
 They force us to have a good opinion of ourselves, let us know they believe in us.
 They make us get more out of ourselves, and once we learn how good we really are, we never settle for anything less than our very best."

-Our mentoring programme gives our students control to drive their development forward: they set the agenda.
-As a mentor you'll be impartial and open-minded, possessing excellent listening and communication skills to allow your mentee time and dedicated space to consider things for themselves before you offer advice, ensuring an equal partnership.
+Our mentoring programme is designed to give students control of their own development.
+They set the agenda.
+Your role as mentor is to be impartial and open minded, using active listening and communication skills to allow your mentee time and space to consider things for themselves, before offering feedback, advice and guidance.
+Have you got what it takes?

-Before you can mentor one of our students you will need to:
+Before mentoring one of our students you will need to:

 We will provide resources for both parties to help you get the best out of the relationship and you will only be introduced to your mentee when you have agreed to the match.
 Be the mentor you wish you’d had!